 Then, click Save to keep what you did.

-Step 3: Create advanced actions to make the information disappear and the planet continue moving when moving the mouse out of them, do as follows:
+Step 3: Create advanced actions to make the planet continue moving and the information disappear when moving the mouse out of them, do as follows:

-- Add two parameters similar to step 2.
+- Insert two parameters similar to step 2.

 - Add Continue Timeline action for Planet parameter.

 - Add Hide Object action for Information parameter.

 - Click Save.

 After that, click Close the Advanced Actions dialog.
 Now, we move to the next part.